 - Astringent taste is related to the colon.

-When you eat pungent foods such as fermented foods, the taste buds on the tongue stimulate its related organs.
+When you eat pungent foods such as chili and spices, the taste buds on the tongue stimulate its related organs.
 As a result, heart starts to beat faster and your stomach starts to growl.

 When you taste or anticipate the sour taste, a message is sent by the tongue receptors to the brain, which in turn activates the lungs, creating more mucosal secretions.